The Line of Beauty: Critical reception

 Hollinghurst has received praise for his portrayal of life among the privileged governing classes during the early to middle 1980s.
 The novel has been compared to Anthony Powell's A Dance to the Music of Time, with special regard to Powell's character Nicholas Jenkins.
 The protagonist has also been likened to Nick Carraway in F. Scott Fitzgerald's The Great Gatsby.
 James Wood, writing for The New Republic, praised the novel, calling it "an ample and sophisticated delight, charged with hundreds of delicate impressions and insights, and scores of vital and lovely sentences", although he criticized the ending as a "somewhat trite and anachronistic vision of the homosexual as a figure always doomed to be unhoused and exiled from happiness, solitary and lonely, without family or friends, always nostalgic for a bosom that has always, if only secretly, rejected him."

 Margaret Thatcher's appearance has been compared to that of Kurtz in Joseph Conrad's Heart of Darkness; Sir Maurice Tipper and his wife have been compared to Evelyn Waugh characters.

 Awards and Lists

 The book won the 2004 Man Booker Prize.
 In 2019, the novel was ranked 38th on The Guardians list of the 100 best books of the 21st century.

-Television adaptation
+Adaptations

 In 2006, a three-part television adaptation was broadcast by the BBC, and later released on DVD.
 Dan Stevens plays Nick Guest, with Oliver Coleman as Toby, Alice Krige as Rachel, and Tim McInnerny as Gerald.

+In 2025, The Line of Beauty was adapted for the stage by Jack Holden.
+It premiered off-West End at the Almeida Theatre and was directed by Michael Grandage.